Jenelle Evans’ ‘Baby Goat’ Pic Single-Handedly Enrages Twitter, Murder-Related Comments Pour In

 Jenelle Evans has caused a stir.
-Fans of the former Teen Mom 2 star have been eyeing up every animal-related social media post from Jenelle ever since the 27-year-old’s husband David Eason made headlines this year for allegedly shooting and killing the family’s dog Nugget.
+Fans of the former Teen Mom 2 star have been eyeing up every animal-related social media post from Jenelle ever since the 27-year-old’s husband, David Eason, made headlines this year for allegedly shooting and killing the family’s dog, Nugget.

-Jenelle may have been fired from the MTV franchise as a result of the scandal – with a brief loss of child custody also proving a talking point – but this is one star who isn’t going to let a little backlash get to her.
+Jenelle may have been fired from the MTV franchise as a result of the scandal – with a brief loss of child custody also making headlines soon after – but this is one star who isn’t going to let a little backlash get to her.

 Earlier today, Jenelle took to Twitter with an animal-centric post.
 Her photo showed farm livestock accompanied by a caption calling the photographed animal sweet-looking.
-Jenelle’s words suggested the caption-mentioned “goat” to be hers.
+Jenelle’s caption suggested that the goat was hers.

 It looks like Jenelle’s fans haven’t taken too well to the tweet.
-Comments have been pouring in – many have been sending the mother of three jabs directly related to the high-profile alleged shooting incident.
+Comments have been pouring in – many have been sending the mother-of-three jabs directly related to the high-profile alleged shooting incident.

 “Let’s hope David doesn’t kill this one,” one fan wrote.